If you never learn anything else from me about food and how it relates to muscle growth…

 It’s these simply tweaks that can be the difference between minimal gains in the gym and pretty noticeable results.
 Nutrient timing is a pretty complex topic, especially as an athlete whose schedule can get super hectic, but if you can get it right it can be a game changer for your body composition.

-If you want to learn how to build muscle the right way, check out my program The Athlete's Method.
+If you want to learn how to build muscle the right way, check out my services.